MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/Support for Organization Fonts in PowerPoint for the web.md

 ---
-title: "Supporting organization fonts in PPT for the web" ms.reviewer: ms.author: v-shesna
+title: "Support for organization fonts in PPT for the web" ms.reviewer: ms.author: v-shesna
 author: sheshachary